In This Section

 What training have the staff supporting SEND had or what training are they having?

-- Mrs Fiona Maskill, the SENCO received the National Award for Special Educational Needs Co-ordination at Winchester University.
-She has also completed the ELKLAN accreditation for supporting speech and language difficulties in children aged 5-11.
+- Mrs Sarah McAlindin, the acting SENCo has completed the ELKLAN accreditation for supporting speech and language difficulties in children aged 5-11

 - Class teachers receive regular training and updates on good practice for meeting the needs of all children.